danielkasza/lcore/README.md

 Source registers are fetched during the EX stage.

 ## Differences from LC-3

+_LCORE_ is based on the LC-3 ISA with some changes:

 * `STI` and `LDI` instructions are not supported because the do not fit in the pipeline.
 * Traps are not supported.